dominicparga/devcontainer/notes.md

   - Add message to alert as input arg
 - `vscode`: add snippets
 - Maybe: Let __github-actions__ merge automatically when no commit has happened (meaning that everything works for days and is ready to publish).
+- Maybe: use enabled-directory for symlinking into shell-folders to enable/disable modules (eg emacs-aliases or whatever) similar to Apache2

 ## Some notes from earlier (kutgw, could be trash)